-In addition to providing general governance through Board meetings, Directors are involved in providing specific guidance or assisting the Board through the operation of three standing Board Committees and one committee established by the Board.
-In accordance with the BBA Constitution, the Board may establish one or more committees consisting of such number of Directors as it considers appropriate.
+In addition to providing general governance through Board meetings, directors are involved in providing specific guidance or assisting the Board through the operation of three standing Board committees (Audit, Governance and Remuneration, and Risk) and one committee established by the Board (Nomination).
+In accordance with the BBA Constitution the Board may establish one or more committees consisting of such number of directors as it considers appropriate.

 Committees are structured to ensure they have the qualifications and experience to execute their responsibilities.
-With the exception of the Nomination Committee, membership of each committee comprises appropriate Directors plus, by invitation, the CEO attends committee meetings.
+With the exception of the Nomination Committee membership of each committee comprises appropriate directors plus, by invitation, the CEO attends committee meetings.
 At least two members of the Nomination Committee must be persons who are independent of BBA.
 Other executive officers may attend Board and Board committee meetings by invitation.
-Executive management attendance promotes effective communications and governance, plus it provides contemporary banking and finance industry experience to complement Directors' broader perspectives.
+Executive management attendance promotes effective communications and governance, plus it provides contemporary banking and finance industry experience to complement directors' broader perspectives.